Building Redox

 make pull clean

-- Install Podman.
-If your Linux distribution is not supported please check the installation instructions to know what dependencies are needed.
+Install Podman.
+If your Linux distribution is not supported, check the installation instructions to determine which dependencies are needed.
 Or, run the following in your

 redox